 (e) Domestic Science-Cookery and Laundry.-Floors should be of a material which allows them to be kept scrupulously clean with the minimum labour.
 Many suitable types of patent flooring material are on the market.
 Walls should be lined with tiles or with mosaic to a height of 2 ft. above the sinks, cookers and work tables, so that splashes can be readily cleaned off.
-The cooking and laundry equipment provided should be in accordance with the varying heights of the girls.
-In addition, there should be built in cupboards along one wall.
-There is much to be said for teaching in the use of gas and electric stoves, irons, etc. as they are already or are likely to become available in the near future.
-In such cases the placing of the points needs careful consideration.
-Other equipments should be the sinks with draining boards 3 ft. by 1 ft. by 10 inches, one floor sink in another part of the room and a refrigerator, wherever possible.
+The cooking and laundry equipment provided should be similar to that which the girls will be varying heights.
+In addition, there should be built-in cupboards along one wall are already or are likely to become available in the near future, there is much be said for teaching the use of gas and electric stoves, irons, etc. In such cases the placing of the points needs exceful consideration.
+Other equipment should be the sinks with draining boards.
+3 ft. by 1 ft. by 10 inches, one floor sink in another part of the room and a refrigerator, wherever possible.

-For laundry work in addition to an adequate provision of sinks, there should be at least two ironing tables with flaps.
+For laundry work in addition to an adequate provision of sinks,-there should be at least two ironing tables with flaps.
 Other tables of a movable type, at least 5 ft.
 6 inches by 2 ft.
-6 inches, with working spaces on either side may be provided.
+6 inches, with working spayes on either side may be provided.
 They should be fitted with drawers to take utensils.
 Stools of the nesting type are to be preferred.
 A blackboard of 6 ft. by 3 ft. in two parts hinged to form cupboard doors should also be provided.

-Science, Store and Dark Room.-Ample storage should be provided behind the teacher's demonstration bench.
+Science Store and Dark Room.-Ample storage should be provided behind the teacher's demonstration bench.
 Cupboards 1 ft. deep should be planned under the blackboard with a cupboard at least 2 ft.
-6 inches deep at one side, for storing bell jars, bottles, etc. The store room should run the full width of the science room and should be directly accessible from it.
-One end may be partitioned off as a dark room, so that the store room can still be available when the dark room is in use.
+6 inches deep at one side, for storing bell jars, bottles, etc. The store room, should run the full width of the Science room and should be directly accessible from it.
+One end may be partitioned off as a dark room so that the store room can still be available when the dark room is in use.
 These rooms should not have windows but should be carefully ventilated.
 Adequate shelves for materials and equipment must be provided and there should be a sink with hot and cold water in the dark room.
 In schools where Botany and Biology are taken, facilities for studying plant and animal life should be available.
-A greenhouse or Wardian cases for growing botanical specimens are essential and arrangements for housing live animals are desirable.
+A greenhouse or Werdian cases for growing botanical specimens are essential and arrangements for housing live animals are desirable.

-ANNEXURE IV
+ANNEXURE IV.

-FURNITURE AND EQUIPMENT
+FURNITURE AND EQUIPMENT.